Admission Requirements (General)

 In general, AP course credit for General University Requirements require a “4” or “5” and are determined by individual departments.
 This includes courses in English Language or English Literature, Calculus, and/or Physics (Mechanics).

-Most portfolios will have ten to twenty pages/examples of work.
+Portfolios should have ten to twenty examples of work.
 Work must be creative – and created by the applicant.
-The portfolio may include examples of graphic design, photography, furniture design, drawing (any media), painting, watercolor, film/animation, sculpture, etc. Samples of work created with a variety of media are welcome, including recorded samples of performance art (e.g. acting, singing, dancing) even though the School of Art + Design programs are visual in their orientation.
-(Note: a number of candidates for the Bachelor of Arts in Digital Design are also pursuing a Minor in Theater Arts.)
-Creative written work like screenplays, poetry, or originally composed music is also accepted but the portfolio must include some samples of visual work.
+The portfolio may include examples of graphic design, architectural design, photography, furniture design, drawing (any medium or combination of media), painting, watercolor, film/animation, sculpture, etc. Samples of work created with a variety of media are welcome and encouraged, including recorded samples of performance art (e.g. acting, singing, dancing) even though the School of Art + Design programs are visual in their orientation.
+Creative written work like screenplays, poetry, or originally composed music, is also accepted but the portfolio must include primarily visual work.

-Work created with traditional media should be scanned or photographed and included in the digital submission.
+Work created with traditional media (e.g. pencil drawings/sketches, acrylic or oil paintings, sculpture) should be scanned or photographed and included in the digital submission.

-Do NOT include work from drafting or technical drawing classes that do not illustrate your creativity even if they include examples that demonstrate technical proficiency.
-We are looking for the creative spark that motivates you, and for evidence that you have investigated the discipline you are considering studying.
-Do not send us everything you have done - use discretion in your submissions.
+We are looking to be inclusive in the types of work accepted, but please do not include work from drafting or technical drawing classes that do not illustrate your creativity even if they include examples that demonstrate technical proficiency unless accompanied by a graphic analysis you created.
+Please do not include architectural work that mimics a house or structure you were simply required to document in a high school drafting class (but freehand onsite/field sketching is welcome).
+Similarly, please do not simply copy characters you’ve seen in graphic novels, television shows, or motion pictures.
+We are looking for the creative spark that motivates you.
+Do not send us everything you have done – use discretion in your submissions.